mrsonne/hubit/examples/tanks/README.md

 ```

 For simplicity, the yields are determined simply from a predefined yield fraction parameter i.e. `Q_yield = yield_fraction * Q_in`.
-Imagine the three cascading tanks represent one production line on a production site.
+Imagine the three tanks represent a production line on a production site.
 If we consider only one production site with only one production line, the input for the model could look like this

 ```yaml
 - prod_sites: